microsoft/rag-experiment-accelerator/README.md

 **cross_encoder_at_k:** This config influences the ranking process.
 A high value might result in irrelevant documents being included in the final results.

-**llm_re_rank_threshold:** This config determines which documents are passed to the language model (LLM) for further processing.
+**llm_rerank_threshold:** This config determines which documents are passed to the language model (LLM) for further processing.
 Setting this value too high could create an overly large context for the LLM to handle, potentially leading to processing errors or degraded results.
 This might also result in exception from Azure OpenAI endpoint.

 #### Azure OpenAI Model and Deployment